 In many bar managers’ minds it is common to think ‘if I don’t clean the lines I won’t lose that beer, so I will be up on my stocktake’, WRONG!
 In fact due to beer being made from live components without line cleaning, yeast, mould, beer stone and bacteria become your enemy, the quality and flavour can be ruined in the few short seconds of travelling through a dirty line resulting in increased waste.

-The cost of regular team training is far outweighed by its success, during these sessions you should be including:
+The benefits of regular team training far outweighs the costs.
+During team training sessions you should be focussing on:

 - Perfect serve: using the correct glass & measure, using ice & fruit.

-- Cellar duties: changing & tapping barrels and post mix.
+- Cellar duties: changing and tapping barrels, as well as post mix.